UrbanSwingNZ/urban-swing-website/testing/file-splitting/03-transactions.md

 ## Test 5: Summary Statistics

 **What to check:**
-- ⏳ Total Count matches number of displayed transactions
+- 🟢Total Count matches number of displayed transactions
-- ⏳ Total Amount sums all transaction amounts correctly
+- 🟢Total Amount sums all transaction amounts correctly
-- ⏳ Cash total sums only cash transactions
+- 🟢Cash total sums only cash transactions
-- ⏳ EFTPOS total sums only eftpos transactions
+- 🟢EFTPOS total sums only eftpos transactions
-- ⏳ Online total sums only online transactions
+- 🟢Online total sums only online transactions
-- ⏳ Bank Transfer total sums only bank transfers
+- 🟢Bank Transfer total sums only bank transfers
-- ⏳ Summary updates when Show Reversed toggle changes
+- 🟢Summary updates when Show Reversed toggle changes

 **How to test:**
 1. Manually count and sum transactions